The Advisory Board serves as critical resources and provides

 While completing his PhD at Columbia University, he bought The Lowell Hotel at a time when New York really did not have any small luxury hotels.
 Coming from a European background, he felt that New York needed a European style luxury boutique hotel.
 Fouad Chartouni is involved in several cultural projects and philanthropic activities.

 Hazem H. Chehabi is a board-certified nuclear medicine physician and the founder and president of Newport Diagnostic Center.
 Born in Aleppo, Syria, he attended the University of Damascus, School of Medicine, then moved to the U.S. to pursue his postgraduate training at the University of Texas Southwestern Medical School in Dallas.
 Hazem has been honored as a distinguished fellow by both the American College of Nuclear Medicine and the American College of Nuclear Physicians.
 In 2009, 2010 and 2011, he was selected to receive the Orange County Medical Associations “Physician of Excellence” award.
-Other professional appointments include serving as the president of the Medical Board of California, and President of the American College of Nuclear Physicians.
-Recipient of the University of California, Irvine’s Distinguished Medal of Honor, and of the Ellis Island Medal, Hazem serves on many educational organizations including The University of California Irvine Foundation Board of Trustees having served as its chair 2011 to 2014 and Claremont Graduate University where he is Trustee Emeritus.
+He has served as the Chair of The University of California Irvine Foundation Board of Trustees between 2011 to 2014 and is Trustee Emeritus at Claremont Graduate University.

 The scion of a prominent Iraqi family, Hussein Al-Damirji was raised as part of the Iraqi diaspora in Beirut and London.
 A graduate of jurisprudence from Pembroke College, Oxford, and law at Harvard Law School, he has over 30 years of international experience having worked and working with some of the most preeminent international firms in London, Washington D.C and the MENA region.